lastime1650/C.ProtegoAI/README.md

 # What is the "C" ? in the your OpenSource name

-It comes from my blog nickname, "Cominam".
+It comes from my blog nickname, "Cominam"(This means, “a man who is crazy about computers.”).
 And It's a one letter in my front of full real name in Korean too